thekangaroofactory/kitems/README.md

 ### date_slider_INPUT

-If the data model has an attribute named 'date', a date sliderInput will be created automatically to enable date filtering.
+If the data model has an attribute named ‘date’, a date sliderInput will be created automatically to enable date filtering.

 This sliderInput will trigger a filter on the items to be displayed in the filtered view.

-If not implemented in your application's UI, then no date filtered is applied by default.
+If not implemented in your application’s UI, then no date filtered is applied by default.

 ### Buttons